Finite p-Irregular Subgroups of PGL(2,k): Proofs of the Main Theorems

-\begin{proof}[Proof of Theorem~D] Let us first consider the $p$-regular subgroups of $\PGL_2(\FF_q)$.
-Theorem~C gives the list of possible isomorphism types of subgroups for us to consider.
-Conditions for existence and a classification of conjugacy classes are given by \cite[Prop.~1.1, 4.2]{Beauville_Finite_Subgroups_2010}; we will use these two results without further comment.
+\begin{proof}[Proof of Theorem~D] Let $\FF_q$ be a finite field with $q = p^r$ elements.
+Theorems~A and~C give the list of possible isomorphism types of subgroups for us to consider: cyclic, dihedral, tetrahedral, octahedral, icosahedral, split $p$-semi-elementary, and $\PSL/\PGL$.
+We look at each in turn, though there will be overlap among the cases.